MethodsAndPractices/vsteam/README.md

 - Fixed bug in Set-VSTeamDefaultProject on Mac and Linux

 ## 0.1.21
-- Added Get-BuildLog that returns the logs of the provided build
+- Added Get-VSTeamBuildLog that returns the logs of the provided build

 Merge [Pull Request](https://github.com/DarqueWarrior/team/pull/6)from [Michel Perfetti](https://github.com/miiitch) which included the following: